qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 The rank is the order they may be taken in: a thread may only take a lock that ranks above every one it already holds, so any two of them are always taken the same way round and no pair of threads can hold them crosswise.
-The state lock ranks highest because it is the leaf - nothing may be acquired while it is held, which is what lets a transaction end without waiting for anything.
+The leaves share the highest rank - nothing may be acquired while one is held, which is what lets a transaction end without waiting for anything.
+They share it rather than queue above one another on purpose: the check is a strict "<", so equal ranks refuse to nest in either direction, while distinct ones would quietly permit the lower leaf under the higher.
 The lazy-type lock ranks lowest because it is the one that legitimately spans other work.

 A rank is a claim, so it is checked and not merely written here:
 `checkLockRank()` asserts it before every acquisition, and `lockNestings()`